woa-vayu/M3K-Helper/README.md

 # M3K WoA Helper

 > [!WARNING]
-> We're not responsible for bricked devices, missing recovery partitions, dead microSD cards, dead cats or dogs, nuclear wars or you getting fired because you flash UEFI, provision modems and / or dump sensors from this apps.
+> We're not responsible for bricked devices, missing recovery partitions, dead microSD cards, dead cats or dogs, nuclear wars or you getting fired because you flash UEFI, provision modems or dump sensors from this app.

 ## Project status